 Understanding Natural Gas and LNG Options Handbook – Summary

 The future of natural gas and liquid natural gas looks promising in Africa: Both as a natural gas resource and a potential import market.
 African governments are eyeing clean energy as a bridge to rapid economic growth.
 However, the key stumbling block has been its transportation options.
-Nevertheless, liquefaction of natural gas now opens the possibility of better transportation logistics.
-This article is a summarized report of the research documented by the Department of Energy in the Office of International Affairs at the U.S. It aims to explore the feasibility of LNG projects in Africa.
+Nevertheless, the liquefaction of natural gas now opens the possibility of better transportation logistics.
+This article is a summarized report of the research documented by the Department of Energy in the Office of International Affairs at the U.S. It aims to explore the feasibility and understanding Natural Gas and LNG projects in Africa.

 Natural Gas and LNG Marketing.

 Table of Contents

 1 Understanding Natural Gas and LNG: Marketing

 Natural gas marketing can be viewed from two perspectives; the local market and the global market.

 1959 dates the first-ever overseas gas market.
 The trade was between the U.S. and the UK.
 Since then, regions have been teaming up depending on their proximity to reduce LNG transportation costs.
 The three major global gas markets today are the European region, Asia-Pacific region (the most extensive currently), and North American (Atlantic Basin) region.
 Statistics show that Japan, South Korea, and Taiwan lead in liquid natural gas importation worldwide.
 India and China are slowly catching up.

 While there is more than enough demand for natural gas, oversupply has been a threat in the past.
 However, as more uses of natural gas are being discovered each day, a shortage in its supply is also possible.
 The year 2016 saw 258 million metric tonnes of LNG traded globally.
 19 countries were exporting while 34 countries were importing LNG.